Complete positivity violation of the reduced dynamics in higher-order quantum adiabatic elimination: Discussion

 When $\mathcal{K}^{G}$ is completely positive, so is $(\mathcal{I}_B + G)$.
-Therefore, $(\mathcal{I}_B + G)^{-1}$ is not completely positive in general, neither is the time evolution map for $\rho_s$, i.e. $(\mathcal{I}_B + G)^{-1} \circ \Upsilon_t^G$.
-We have seen above that the complete positivity violation of the partial trace evolution is a natural consequence of quantum entanglement and Eq.$\,$(\ref{eq:diss_rhobt}).
+However, $(\mathcal{I}_B + G)^{-1}$ is not completely positive in general, neither is the time evolution map for $\rho_s$, i.e., $(\mathcal{I}_B + G)^{-1} \circ \Upsilon_t^G$.
+We have seen above that the complete positivity violation of the partial trace evolution is a natural consequence of quantum correlations.
 On the other hand, we cannot judge from Eq.$\,$(\ref{eq:diss_rhost}) whether it is possible to restore complete positivity or not.
-This underlines the importance of the analysis in Sec.$\,$\ref{sec:JC}
+This underlines the importance of the analysis in Sec.$\,$\ref{sec:JC}.

-In practical applications, care should be taken if the initial state is determined in the reduced system.
-For the partial trace parametrization, the domain of initial reduced states must be restricted to ${\rm tr}_A (\mathscr{M}_{\rm inv})$, which is a subset of $\mathscr{D}(\mathscr{H}_B)$ in general.
-By linearity, extending the domain of $\mathcal{K}^{G=0}$ to $\mathscr{D}(\mathscr{H}_B)$ (all density matrices) is possible.
-However, such extension leads to an initial total state that is not positive semidefinite and thus is unphysical.
-Recall that $\mathcal{K}^{G=0}$ is not positive at the second-order expansion in general.
-Therefore, the domain restriction is necessary once we consider contributions higher than the second-order, even when $\mathcal{L}_s^{G=0}$ admits the Lindblad form.